Benjamin-Knecht/Captstone/README.md

 ## UNCA Capstone Project Benjamin Knecht

 This is my Captstone project that I created my senior year at UNCA in 2022-2023.
-It is a Synthesizer written in java using JSwing and the Lightweight Java Library (lwjgl).
+It is a thick application written in java using JSwing and the Lightweight Java Library (lwjgl).

 IN ORDER TO USE THE APPLICATION simply download the dist folder, and run the Capstone jar.